 There are two types of divorces: contested and uncontested.

 A contested divorce proceeding can be one of the most contentious legal proceedings.
-A skilled Las Vegas divorce lawyer is a necessity when there are children and property at stake.
+A skilled Las Vegas divorce attorney is a necessity when there are children and property at stake.
 One of the most common questions we get is “What makes a particular divorce contested as opposed to uncontested?”

 When the parties are not agreeing on the terms of divorce or custody, this is generally what defines a matter as contested.
 The complexity of a contested divorce varies from the contested matter revolving solely around child custody, to a contesting of property, debt, physical assets, bank accounts, retirement accounts, alimony, etc. If you do not agree on all terms, your case is at least in part contested.

 The contested divorce process can cost vastly more than uncontested proceedings due to the amount of motions needing to be filed and hearings that need to be attended.
 In many cases contested matters end up in trial.
 All it takes is one issue not agreed upon by the parties and the matters moves from uncontested to contested.

 An uncontested divorce is a matter where the parties are in complete agreement on all terms of the divorce but want to be represented by an attorney either to make sure the process is done correctly, or for peace of mind.
 Uncontested divorces generally move along faster than ones that are contested, although many factors can affect the overall time frame of a divorce matter.

 Many family law clients go into a matter thinking it is an amicable, uncontested legal issue, only to have the situation sour very rapidly into a heated contested divorce or child custody dispute.
-In this case, it’s best to hire the services of a contested divorce attorney who has extensive experience with the court system in and around the Las Vegas, NV area.
+In this case, it’s best to hire the services of a Las Vegas contested divorce attorney who has extensive experience with the court system in and around the area.